alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>reverse_ssh - A Fast, Stable Reverse Shell Handler: https://github.com/NHAS/reverse_ssh | https://research.aurainfosec.io/pentest/rssh/</li>
           <li>Pyramid - a Python HTTP/S server that can deliver encrypted files (chacha, xor), load in-memory dependencies of offensive tooling such as Bloodhound-py, secretsdump, LaZagne, Pythonnet, DonPAPI, pythonmemorymodule, paramiko, pproxy and Python cradle that can download, decrypt and execute in memory Pyramid modules: https://github.com/naksyn/Pyramid</li>
           <li>resocks - a reverse/back-connect SOCKS5 proxy tunnel that can be used to route traffic through a system that can't be directly accessed (e.g. due to NAT): https://github.com/RedTeamPentesting/resocks</li>
+                    <li>Outline - lets anyone create, run, and share access to their own VPN.
+Outline is designed to be resistant to blocking.: https://getoutline.org/</li>
+          <li>RedGuard - provide a better C2 channel hiding solution for the red team, that provides the flow control for the C2 channel, blocks the "malicious" analysis traffic, and better completes the entire attack task: https://github.com/wikiZ/RedGuard</li>
+          <li>RedWarden - was created to solve the problem of IR/AV/EDRs/Sandboxes evasion on the C2 redirector layer.
+It's intended to supersede classical Apache2 + mod_rewrite setups used for that purpose: https://github.com/mgeeky/RedWarden</li>
+          <li>RedditC2 - Abusing Reddit API to host the C2 traffic: https://github.com/kleiton0x00/RedditC2</li>
            </span>
           </p3>